akristen/biggerpain/content/docs/ai-monitoring/intro-aim.md

 weight: 1
 ---

-AI monitoring is our solution for application monitoring (APM) for AI.
-When you enable AI monitoring, our APM agents can give you end-to-end visibility into performance, cost, and quality of [supported models](/docs/ai-monitoring/compatibility-requirements-ai-monitoring) from vendors like OpenAI and BedRock.
+Monitoring for AI is our solution for application monitoring (APM) for AI.
+When you enable monitoring for AI, our agents can give you end-to-end visibility into performance, cost, and quality of [supported models](/docs/ai-monitoring/compatibility-requirements-ai-monitoring) from vendors like OpenAI and BedRock.
 Explore how users interact with an AI assistant, dig into trace-level details about a model's response to an AI event, and compare the performance of different models across app environments.

-## How does AI monitoring work?
+## How does monitoring for AI work?

-To get started with AI monitoring, you'll instrument your AI-powered app with one of our APM agents.
-Once you've instrumented your app, you can enable AI monitoring so the agent can capture LLM observability data.
+To get started with monitoring for AI, you'll instrument your AI-powered app with one of our APM agents.
+Once you've instrumented your app, you can enable monitoring for AI so the agent can capture LLM observability data.

 When your AI assistant receives a prompt and returns a response, the agent captures metric and event data generated from external LLMs and vector stores.
 Our agent can: